EGI-Federation/egi-notebooks-images/README.md

 # egi-notebooks-images

-Docker images for the EGI Notebook service
+This repository contains the Dockerfiles to build the images used in the EGI Notebooks service.